Hemisphere Games is:

 Kun Chang is a film and art director (Prince of Persia, Splinter Cell, numerous documentaries…), as well as concept artist (The Fifth Element, Star Wars, Hellboy 2, and more).
 Kun created the artwork behind all those wonderful motes.

-Andy Nealen is an assistant professor at Rutgers University, with interests in geometric and physically-based modeling, as well as… “interactive entertainment”.
-A regular advisor in the hallowed halls of game, he lent his fingers and mind to the IGF 2008 submission of Osmos.
-(Yes, it’s been in development that long.)
+Andy Nealen is an assistant professor at NYU with interests in design, computer graphics, games, perception, and more.
+He offered enthusiasm and advice in the early development of Osmos, and lent his fingers and mind to the IGF 2008 submission.
+(Yes, it had been in development that long.)

 Mat Jarvis aka Gas, aka High Skies, is a sound magician with class.
 Two tracks, along with several sound effects, osmoted their way from his Microscopics studio into the game that is Osmos.
 Mat became much more involved in the development of the multiplayer version of Osmos once we discovered his amazing artistic / photoshop talents!
 He spearheaded a serious overhaul of the UI, including all the new achievements, widgets, screens, aurora-walls, etc.

-Owen DeWitt aka grimsheep, is a wicked illustrator (who’s recently gotten into robot vinyl).
-He created the Osmos logo and crosshair, and has done a lot of work on another game that is waiting in the wings…
+Owen DeWitt aka grimsheep, is a wicked illustrator and vinyl toy sculptor.
+He created the Osmos logo and crosshair, and has done a lot of work on another Hemisphere game that is still waiting in the wings…

 We’ve also worked with the fine folks at Apportable, who did all the heavy lifting in bringing the mobile version of Osmos to Android.